johngwells/Sprint-Challenge-Webapi/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+  Serverside routing & middleware

 - [ ] Describe Middleware?
+Are functions that can be used to do checks before execution

 - [ ] Describe a Resource?
+A resource is anything provided to the client from the server

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? status codes

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? you can branch endpoints into their own routing using express.Router.
+You can also breakdown other code such as middleware into their own folders, so its more organized.

 ## Project Setup